yxhuvud/wayland_client/README.md

   the subsurface will only be updated when the parent is updated, or if it should update independently of the parent.
-Often sync is just fine for static content, but if you want dynamic updates then you probably want to not have it be synced.
+Often sync is just fine for static content, but if you want dynamic updates then you probably want to not have it be synced. `position` specifies where on the parent surface the surface should be.

 - `request_frame(frame_callback : Proc(UInt32, Nil))`